Semi-discrete unbalanced optimal transport and quantization: Introduction

 In \cref{sec:Quantization,sec:QuantizationNumerics} we extend these results to unbalanced quantization, where the Wasserstein-$p$ metric in \eqref{eq:ClassicalQuantization} is replaced by the unbalanced transport metric $W$ (defined in equation \eqref{eq:UnbalancedProblem}) and where $\mu$ and $\nu$ need not have the same total mass.
 In \cref{thm:quantizationTessellation} we prove an expression of the form $\eqref{eq:ClassicalQuantizationTessellation}$, which states that the unbalanced quantization problem can be reduced to an optimization problem for the locations $x_1,\ldots,x_M$ of the Dirac masses.
 This optimization problem is again formulated in terms of the Voronoi diagram generated by $x_1,\ldots,x_M$.
 In \cref{sec:QuantizationNumerics} we solve the unbalanced quantization problem numerically, which includes extending Lloyd's algorithm to the unbalanced case.

-We conclude the paper in \cref{sec:Crystallization} by studying the asymptotic unbalanced quantization problem: What is the optimal configuration of the particles $x_1,\ldots,x_M$ as $M \to \infty$?
-How does the quantization error scale in $M$?
-Consider for example the classical quantization problem \eqref{eq:ClassicalQuantization} with $p=2$, $|\Omega|=1$, $\mu=1$ and $M$ fixed.
-From above, we know that an optimal quantizer $\nu$ corresponds to an optimal CVT of $M$ points, where optimal means that the CVT has lowest energy $J$ amongst all CVTs of $M$ points.
+We conclude the paper in \cref{sec:Crystallization} by studying the asymptotic unbalanced quantization problem: What is the optimal configuration of the particles $x_1,\ldots,x_M$ as $M \to \infty$, and how does the quantization error scale in $M$?
+Consider for example the classical quantization problem \eqref{eq:ClassicalQuantization} with $p=2$, $|\Omega|=1$, $\mu=1$ (i.e., $\mu$ is the Lebesgue measure on $\Omega$), and $M$ fixed.
+From above, we know that an optimal quantizer $\nu$ corresponds to an optimal CVT of $M$ points, where \emph{optimal} means that the CVT has lowest energy $J$ amongst all CVTs of $M$ points.
 Gersho \cite{Gersho79} conjectured that, as $M \to \infty$, the Voronoi cells of the optimal CVT asymptotically have the same shape, i.e., asymptotically they are translations and rescalings of a single polytope.
-In two dimensions ($d=2$) various versions of Gersho's Conjecture have been proved independently by several authors who, roughly speaking, showed that the optimal CVT of $M$ points tends to a regular hexagonal tiling as $M \to \infty$ \cite{BollobasStern72,Gruber99,MorganBolton02,Newman1982,GFejesToth01,FejesToth72}.
-In other words, the optimal locations $x_1,\ldots,x_M$ tend to a regular triangular lattice.
+In two dimensions ($d=2$) various versions of Gersho's Conjecture have been proved independently by several authors \cite{BollobasStern72,Gruber99,MorganBolton02,Newman1982,GFejesToth01,FejesToth72}.
+Roughly speaking, it has been shown that the hexagonal tiling is optimal as $M \to \infty$.
+In other words, arranging the seeds $x_1,\ldots,x_M$ in a regular triangular lattice is asymptotically optimal.
 This crystallization result can be stated more precisely as follows: If $\Omega$ is a convex polygon with at most 6 sides, then

 where the right-hand side is the energy of a regular triangular lattice of $M$ points such that the Voronoi cells $V_i$ are regular hexagons of area $1/M$.
-In general this lower bound is not attained for finite $M$ (unless $\Omega$ is a regular hexagon and $M=1$), but it is attained in limit $M \to \infty$ (for any reasonable domain $\Omega$),
+In general this lower bound is not attained for finite $M$ (unless $\Omega$ is a regular hexagon and $M=1$), but it is attained in limit $M \to \infty$: